 We understand needing friends or family during times like this.
 We want to be there for you, too.
 Feel free to bring someone along.

-Even though it’s rare, it is possible to get pregnant on the pill.
+Even though it’s rare, it is possible to get pregnant while on birth control.
 It’s important to know if you are pregnant, so you should definitely come in for a test.
-If it’s positive, we can offer you a free ultrasound.
+If it’s positive, we may offer you a free ultrasound.

 Her Health Women’s Center provides ultrasounds to verify pregnancy and determine how far along you are after a positive pregnancy test result here at the center.
 For those women who have already been to the doctor for a pregnancy test, ultrasounds will be determined on a case-by-case basis.
 You may still qualify for an ultrasound here after we have asked you a few questions.
 Just give us a call at 712-224-2000